ckinateder/stegosaurus-midi/firmware/README.md

 ### Firmware

 This is currently built on a Teensy 4.0.
-It should also work with any ATMega32U4 board, such as the Arduino Micro.
+It should also work with any ATMega32U4 board, such as the Arduino Micro, HOWEVER, the USB name on the Micro will show up as just "Arduino Micro".
 The firmware is written in C++ and uses the Arduino framework.
 Make sure you have the arduino IDE installed, and the Teensyduino add-on.
 See the [Teensyduino](https://www.pjrc.com/teensy/td_download.html) page for more information.
 The following libraries are required:

 - [Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library) (@v5.0.2)
 - [Arduino USBMIDI](https://github.com/lathoub/Arduino-USBMIDI) (@v1.1.2)
 - [EasyButton](https://github.com/evert-arias/EasyButton) (@v2.0.3)

+You'll need to change the USB type to "Serial + MIDI" in the Arduino IDE.
+This is done by going to `Tools > USB Type` and selecting "Serial + MIDI".

 ### Interface